Online Engineering Programs Home

 • Expected Time to Completion: Two years

-Both a master’s in software engineering and software systems engineering is offered through distance learning at Mercer University, based out of Macon, Georgia.
+Both a master’s in software engineering and software systems engineering are offered through distance learning at Mercer University, based out of Macon, Georgia.
 Students not only learn how to program proficiently in Java, C++, or C#, but also develop capabilities that include enterprise architectures, software architectures, software testing, and/or software security.
 Students learn to define, analyze, and solve complex problems and learn to communicate technical aspects of those solutions to technical audiences.

 The MSE in software engineering is for students with undergraduate degrees in engineering, while the master of science in software systems degree is designed for students with undergraduate degrees in subjects other than engineering, e.g., computer science.